What is a Trade Order?

 When trading stocks that are highly volatile or trading in a fast-moving market, slippage can be the difference-maker between a winning and losing position.
 Therefore, understanding trade orders beyond the traditional “buy” and “sell” is very important.

 Comprehensive Trading & Investing eBookFrom capital markets to trading and technical analysis strategies, CFI's 115-page Trading & Investing eBook covers all the major topics a world-class analyst needs to know!

 When placing a trade order, there are five common types of orders that can be placed with a specialist or market maker:

 A market order is a trade order to purchase or sell a stock at the current market price.
-A key component of a market order is that the individual does not control the amount paid for the stock purchase or sale – the price is set by the market.
-A market order poses a high spillage risk in a fast-moving market.
-If a stock is heavily traded, there may be trade orders being executed ahead of yours, changing the price that you are paying.
+A key component of a market order is that the individual does not control the amount paid for the stock purchase or sale.
+The price is set by the market.
+A market order poses a high slippage risk in a fast-moving market.
+If a stock is heavily traded, there may be trade orders being executed ahead of yours, changing the price that you pay.

-For example, if an investor were to place an order to purchase 100 shares, the investor would receive 100 shares at the stock’s asking price.
+For example, if an investor places an order to purchase 100 shares, they receive 100 shares at the stock’s asking price.

 A buy limit order is used by a buyer and specifies that the buyer will not pay more than $x per share, with $x being the limit order set by the buyer.

 For example, consider a stock whose price is $11.
 An investor sets a limit order to purchase 100 shares at $10.
 In this scenario, only when the stock price hits $10 or lower will the trade execute.